titomitto/clean-todo/README.md

 For more information on how to contribute, see the [contributing guidelines](./CONTRIBUTING.md).

+## Localization

+Our app is localized into multiple languages.
+You can learn more about how to use localization in our [Localization Documentation](./docs/localization.md).

+## Testing

+We have a suite of unit and integration tests to ensure the quality of our app.
+You can learn more about testing in our [Testing Documentation](./docs/testing.md).

+## Deployment

+We use Code Magic for continuous integration and deployment.
+You can learn more about how to deploy our app using Code Magic in our [Deployment Documentation](./docs/deployment.md).

+## Troubleshooting

+If you run into any issues while developing or using our app, check out our [Troubleshooting Documentation](./docs/troubleshooting.md) for some common solutions and tips.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.